Towards improved reporting on primary forests

 Through this e-consultation, FRA National Correspondents, Secretariats of the Rio Conventions, Civil Society and other stakeholders are kindly invited to comment the background paper draft.
 The received feedback will contribute to the preparation of the final version of the background paper, which will be presented during the regional primary forest workshops.

-When providing your feedback, kindly reply to the following guiding questions using the provided template:
+When providing your feedback, kindly reply to the following guiding questions:

 - Is the FAO definition on primary forest (FAO, 2018) adequate to your national/regional/global assessment and reporting purposes?
 If not, what criteria would you like to add/remove from the FAO definition?